russom/DSND-Capstone/Capstone_writeup.md

 ```

 ### Data Exploration
-Looking at the dataset schema, a column that seeming to provide quite a bit of useful information is `page`, that documents the various pages visited by the users:
+Looking at the dataset schema, a column seeming to provide quite a bit of useful information is `page`, that documents the various pages visited by the users:

 ```
   # Check available pages